lpc-rs/lpc-pac/README.md

 ## License

-This project is open source software, licensed under the terms of the [0BSD license].
-This basically means you do anything with the software, without any restrictions, but you can't hold the authors liable for any problems.
+This project is open source software, licensed under the terms of the [Zero Clause BSD License][Zero Clause BSD License] (0BSD, for short).
+This basically means you can do anything with the software, without any restrictions, but you can't hold the authors liable for any problems.

-Please refer to [LICENSE] for full details.
+See [LICENSE] for full details.

 **Supported by [Braun Robotics]**